 - The risk of fraud is limited if not completely removed: the company card cannot be hacked

-- Expense management is optimised since a limit can be set on the cards
+- Expense management is optimized since a limit can be set on the cards

 - Single-use cards are highly secure since they expire the moment the payment has been made